KerenLab/CellSighter/README.md

 You will need to fill in the path to the csv results file.
 The script will generate a confusion matrix and save it as a png file.

 ## Preparing configuration file
-> {
+The configuration file should be named 'config.json' and should have the following fields:
-    "crop_input_size": 60  #size of crop that goes into the network.
+>   "crop_input_size": 60,  #size of crop that goes into the network.
 Make sure that it is sufficient to visualize a cell and a fraction of its immediate neighbors.
     "crop_size": 128,  #size of initial crop before augmentations.
 This should be ~2-fold the size of the input crop to allow augmentations such as shifts and rotations.
     "root_dir": "data_path",  #path to the data that you've prepared in previous steps
     "train_set": ["FOV1", "FOV2", ...],  #List of image ids to use as training set